hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

   .. tab:: CLI

-     Metadata can be reloaded with the :ref:`hasura metadata reload <hasura_metadata_reload>` command on the Hasura CLI.
+     Metadata can be reloaded with the :ref:`hasura metadata reload <hasura_metadata_reload>` command via the Hasura CLI.

   .. tab:: API